vinaykv/Library_management/README.md

 but the librarian can login without any password.
 Librarian will have less accessibility to the database when compared to the admin.

+This is an open software program without any warranty and free to destribute.